oddsyntax/vagrant-pseudo-redis-values/README.md

 I took the easy way out and disabled SELinux for the sake of simplicity, and also disregarded any normal method of configuring network security, etc.

-The index.php page itself contains a hybrid html/php mix of content which was heavily used in my former environment which is not my favorite method but is what came to me the fastest so I went with it in the interest of budgeting time.
+The index.php page itself contains a hybrid html/php mix of content which was heavily used in my former environment.
+It is not the most graceful method but it is what came to me the fastest so I went with it in the interest of budgeting time.

 vagrant up will probably run somewhat faster if you comment out the "yum update -y” portion in bootstrap/init.sh